A New Approach to Flatness, Horizon and Late-time Accelerating Expansion Problems on the basis of Mach Principle: Solutions to Flatness, Horizon and Late-time Accelerating Expansion Problems

-where $a_{eq}$ is the value of the scale factor at which the matter and the radiation densities are equal.
+where $dt=da/\dot{a}$ is used to change the variable, and for $\dot{a}$ we have made use of Eq.(36).
+As mentioned before, although matter, radiation and curvature density parameters evolve as $\Omega_{m0}/a^3$, $\Omega_{r0}/a^4$ and $\Omega_{\kappa0}/a^2$ in Eq.(36) respectively, their effective changes with the scale factor are $\Omega_{m0}/a$, $\Omega_{r0}/a^2$ and $\Omega_{\kappa0}/a^2$ due to $\phi=\phi_0/a^2$.
+In addition, $a_{eq}$ is the value of the scale factor at which the matter and the radiation densities are equal (so $\Omega_{r0}=a_{eq}\Omega_{m0}$).
 The value calculated from Eq.(53) for the fitted parameters is smaller than the age calculated in the $\Lambda$CDM cosmology.
 So, our model seems to contradict some astrophysical constraints\cite{ageconstraint} related to the age of oldest stars.
 However, Eq.(53) gives the amount of time elapsed in comoving time.
 The physical age, which is the actual age, is calculated as

 Now, for the best-fit parameters, one can find $27.6\times 10^9$ years, which is a bigger value in comparison with the age in the comoving time.
 So, even the oldest stars had enough time to be in their present phase in our model.